sasmaster/MP4Exporter/README.md

 decide to use this project as is, GPL license is also applicable to thhis project and where it is going to be incorporated.
 Please check [HERE](https://libav.org/legal/) the LIBAV license comppilance terms & conditions before you decide to sell and disitrbute your UE4 project with this plugin.
 Also note that UE4 marketplace forbids distribution of plugins with LGPL/GPL licensing types.
-I strongly recomend to consult to consult your lawyers if you mean to sell or distribute your own project along with this code.
+I strongly recommend to consult with a lawyer if you mean to sell or distribute your own project along with this code.

 Any Epic Games / UnrealEngine related code is covered under license outlined in EpicGames UE4 EULA.